el-besto/harriet-mason/README.md

   What: Birthday site for gma Harriet's 85th birthday celebration.
 </p>
 <p>
-  Why: Done as a first project for General Assembly's WDI program.
+  Why: Completed as a first project for General Assembly's WDI program.
 </p>

 ## KEY LINKS